rmsrosa/UnitfulAssets.jl/README.md

 ### Exchange markets

-For exchanging money, we provide a few dispatches of a function `generate_exchmkt` to generate an `ExchangeMarket` instance from a single Tuple, an Array or a Dict with `CurrencyPair` and `Rate` instances.
+For exchanging money, we provide a few dispatches of a function `generate_exchmkt` to generate an `ExchangeMarket` instance from a single Tuple, an Array or a Dict with `CurrencyPair` and `ExchangeRate` instances.
 Consider, for example, the following exchange market:

 ```julia
 julia> using Unitful, UnitfulCurrencies